Sharp regularity near an absorbing boundary for solutions to second order SPDEs in a half-line with constant coefficients: Introduction

-Theorem \ref{Reg} shows that we gain an extra order of integrability near zero and differentiability in the space dimension as the system evolves forward in time.
-If one takes $\sigma_{M}=0$ then (\ref{eq:TheWeakProblem}) becomes the deterministic heat equation with zero boundary condition.
-With non-zero $\sigma_{M}$ the solution behaves as a heat decay with random fluctuations in location which are driven by the Brownian motion $W$ -- see Figure 1.
-This heat flow behaviour is responsible for the smoothness properties of the density away from the boundary.
-It is shown in \cite{KrylovHeat}, Lemma 3.1 that the density of the solution is infinitely differentiable in the space variable.
-We can deduce integrability properties of the solution using a comparison with the heat kernel (Proposition \ref{ExistenceRad-Nik}).

-As the initial density is bounded and integrable, requiring $w_{k-\beta/2}V_{0}^{\left(k\right)}\in L^{2}\left(0,\infty\right)$ is not a restrictive condition and allows the derivatives of $V_{0}$ to be singular at the origin.
-Notice that since $V_{0}$ is bounded and $\beta<1$, the condition $w_{-\beta/2}V_{0}\in L^{2}\left(0,\infty\right)$ is always satisfied.
-Requiring the condition on $V_{0}$ holds for arbitrarily negative values of $\beta$ does not substantially reduce the class of admissible initial densities, since the weighting functions decay exponentially at infinity.
-We therefore allow initial densities whose derivatives grow sub-exponentially in magnitude towards infinity.
-In Theorem \ref{Reg} the case $\beta=0$ corresponds to the aforementioned result in \cite{Krylov}, and hence our results expand upon the known regularity of the solution at the boundary.
+This result shows that, at a time later than zero, the solution has differentiability one order higher than the initial density, and is one multiple of $x$ more regular at the origin (recall that $w_{k-\beta/2}\left(x\right)=x^{k-\beta/2}e^{-x}$).
+We should notice that, because the initial density is integrable and bounded, the condition $w_{-\beta/2}V_{0}\in L^{2}\left(0,\infty\right)$ is always satisfied.
+The hypotheses placed on the initial density allow its derivatives to blow-up at the origin and grow sub-exponentially towards infinity.
+We recover the results of \cite{Krylov} by taking $\beta=0$ in Theorem \ref{Reg}, and therefore we have expanded upon the known regularity of the solution near the absorbing boundary.

-Naturally one would like to know whether we can take $\beta>\pi/\alpha-1$ in Theorem \ref{Reg}.
-It is shown in \cite{Jin}, Lemma 5.1 that the critical estimate in Theorem \ref{TDCE2} required in the proof of Theorem \ref{Reg} is sharp, and in turn this allows us to show that the regularity is also sharp: